 d) Wind turbine.
-Assemble the blades to the hub with the thick edge (the leading edge) facing the wind using the M8 x 40mm fasteners, shake-proof washers and nuts.
-Fix the blades in place and correctly fasten the pitch weights on the front of the blades (see picture below).
+Assemble the blades to the hub with the thick edge (the leading edge) facing the wind using the M5 x 40mm fasteners, shake-proof washers and nuts.
+Fix the blades in place and correctly fasten the pitch weights on the rear of the blades (see picture below, taken with hub removed for clarity).

-The holes in the blades are a deliberately tight fit and it may be necessary to turn the fasteners as they are inserted, or even to ream through with a hand drill.
+The holes in the blades are a deliberately tight fit and it may be necessary to turn the fasteners as they are inserted.
 First loosely fit all the nylock nuts by hand, then fully tighten with a spanner.
-The torque on a M8 is 21.5 Nm.
 Finally, recheck the tightness of all the nuts.